Maelstrom8/Malignance/README.md

 ## Information

-Ascalon features a small amount of mods because the game doesn't really have a banging modding community, or should I say available tools.
+Malignance features a small amount of mods because the game doesn't really have a banging modding community, or should I say available tools.
 It's an old game.

 - If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Gameplay%20Documentation.md)
 - If you want to get into the modding aspects of this list - see [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md)
+- If you want to get into the optional mods - see LINK HERE
 - If there is anything else you are looking for, refer to the links at the very top?

 ## Requirements

 - A legitimate and unmodified copy of Dragon's Dogma: Dark Arisen through Steam.
 I do not support GOG and never will.
 - Preferably a fresh save, do not use your existing saves with this modlist (more explained later)
-- You need about 50GB of space for this list
+- You need around 36 GB of space for this list
-   - 20GB for Dragon's Dogma: Dark Arisen
+   - 20 GB for Dragon's Dogma: Dark Arisen
-   - 14.13GB for the downloads + 14.54GB for the installs
+   - 16 GB for the list (8 GB download and 8 GB install)

 #### System Requirements

 The game is over 7 years old.
 It's not that demanding of a game, at all.. even with mods.
 Have something that isn't a potato and you'll be fine.